DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 1/README.md

     - [ ] The user shall be able to check the current balance of the checking accounts that he/she own.
     - [x] Activate a login session when a user logs in, and maintain the session for 60 minutes unless the user who logged in had remained inactive for more than 120 seconds.
     - [ ] A user shall be able to use the online banking system securely.

+# Test 4

+## Non-functional Requirements

+1. A constraint to only use Microsoft Project during the system development is a non-functional requirement.

+    - [x] True

+    > That is right!
+Constraints on the development of the system, such as using a specific tool, are non-functional requirements.

+    - [ ] False

+2. Which of the following are non-functional requirements:

+    - [ ] Some product requirements, like using a specific encryption protocol, are non-functional requirements.
+    - [ ] Organization requirements imposed by the company, like a specific coding style, are non-functional requirements.
+    - [ ] External requirements imposed by external organization, like using a specific development style, are non-functional requirements.
+    - [x] All of the above.

+    > Non-functional requirements can come in many flavors.
+They can be imposed by external factors or organizational factors and they can also refer to some feature of the system.
+But the key point to note here is that non-functional requirements are not intended to describe the computation or function of the system.

 # Other